KxSystems/docs/docs/learn/python/list.md

 newList = [12, 35, 9, 56, 24]
 print(swapList(newList))
 ```

+`-1` is not an index in q, so we need the end index: `count[x]-1`.
+Once we have that, functional [Amend](../../ref/amend.md) lets us specify the list, the indexes to amend, the function to apply (in this case Assign `:`) and the replacement values.
+Functional Amend allows us to modify lists without making a new copy – efficient for long ists.

 ```q
 q){e:count[x]-1; @[x;0,e;:;x e,0]} 12 35 9 56 24
 24 35 9 56 12